 Think about it- your roof faces the brunt of storms, wind, hail, heat, and sun all on its own.
 Imagine how you’d look and feel after a hurricane with no protection, or a heatwave with no sunscreen!
 It is completely natural for your roof to wear out over time due to harsh weather conditions.

-Even with regular inspections and maintenance, you’ll need to repair and replace your roof at some point down the road.
+Even with regular inspections and maintenance, you’ll need to have a roof repair or roof replacement at some point down the road.
 At RoofCrafters, repairing damaged roofs or possibly installing a better system for your family is our forte.
-Schedule an inspection with us today!

 So the big question is, should you repair your roof?
 The answer is going to depend on a few factors such as age, frequency of repair, the type of damage that’s been done to your roof, the extent of that damage, and if it’s a possibility that your roof was installed improperly.
 Let’s find out if it’s time you replace your roof!